 GraphQL is a query language for APIs and a server-side runtime for executing those queries.
 Developed by Facebook, GraphQL allows clients to request exactly the data they need, and nothing more.
 This contrasts with REST APIs, which often return fixed data structures.

 GraphQL is gaining popularity for mobile applications, single-page applications (SPAs), and complex systems where efficient data loading is critical.
-The ability to fetch precise data can be particularly beneficial for AI-powered platforms that need to quickly access diverse datasets for analysis.

 Besides REST, SOAP, and GraphQL, other API protocols and styles exist, though they might be less common or serve more niche purposes:

 Each API type has its strengths and weaknesses.
 The choice often depends on factors like the project requirements, existing infrastructure, performance needs, and developer familiarity.
-Next, we will explore Best Practices for API Design and Development.